Skip to content

 You can help prepare your child for kindergarten in many ways.
 Whether your child is in preschool, child care or at home, the transition from early education programs to kindergarten can be an exciting and stressful time for both parents and children.
 For many children, kindergarten is their first experience in a formal school setting.

-Many parents may not start to think about preparing for the transition to kindergarten until a month or two just before kindergarten begins, however, a successful transition is a process could begin as early as a year ahead.
+Many parents and families may not start to think about preparing for the transition to kindergarten until a month or two just before kindergarten begins, however, a successful transition is a process could begin as early as a year ahead.

 Social Skills are Important